tenforward/cgroup-v2-doc-trans/source/cgroup-v2-ja.rst

 	  pglazyfreed (npn)
 		回収された lazyfree なページ数

+	  swpin_zero
+		Number of pages swapped into memory and filled with zero, where I/O was optimized out because the page content was detected to be zero during swapout.

+	  swpout_zero
+		Number of zero-filled pages swapped out with I/O skipped due to the content being detected as zero.

+	  zswpin
+		Number of pages moved in to memory from zswap.

+	  zswpout
+		Number of pages moved out of memory to zswap.

+	  zswpwb
+		Number of pages written from zswap to swap.

 	  thp_fault_alloc (npn)
 		Number of transparent hugepages which were allocated to satisfy a page fault.
 This counter is not present when CONFIG_TRANSPARENT_HUGEPAGE